-The Signing Official also shall ensure that each investigator completes training immediately when any of the following applies, as advised by the General Counsel: (1) this FCOI Policy or procedures are revised in any manner that affects the requirements of the investigators or (2) Partnership to End Addiction finds that an investigator is not in compliance with this FCOI Policy or a management plan.
+The Signing Official also shall ensure that each investigator completes training immediately when any of the following applies, as advised by the General Counsel: (1) this FCOI Policy or procedures are revised in any manner that affects the requirements of the investigators or (2) the Partnership finds that an investigator is not in compliance with this FCOI Policy or a management plan.

 “Immediately” shall mean the training is provided or made accessible and the investigators participate in the training expeditiously following the event that triggers the training requirement.